nuxeo-archives/org.eclipse.ecr/README.md

 * Open Eclipse Preferences.
 * Go to `Install/Update > Available Software Sites`.
 Click on Add ...
 * Put a name like `Local ECR` and click on `Local..` button
-* Choose the repository you builded in `build/repository/target/repository`
+* Choose the repository you built in `build/repository/target/repository`
 * Then go to `Plug-in Development > Target Platform` preference page.
 * Click on `Add ...` to define your new target platform.
 * Select `Nothing: Start with an empty ...` then put a name like `Local ECR` in the text box at the top.
 * Click on `Add ...` button and then select `Software Site` and choose the local repository site you created before.
 * Here you may want to select both categories: ECR and ECR SDK.
-The SDK categroty is useful only if you need ECR sources.
-If no catergies are listed make sure you checked the `Group by Category` option.
+The SDK category is useful only if you need ECR sources.
+If no categories are listed make sure you checked the `Group by Category` option.
 * Before pressing `Finish` make sure you *UNCHECK* `Include requires software`!
-* Press Finsih, Activate your new Target Platform and Apply you changes.
+* Press Finish, Activate your new Target Platform and Apply you changes.

 Now you can start working with ECR, and create your first ECR plugin.